nosana-ci/docs.nosana.com/docs/tutorials/llm/deepseek.md

 :::

+### Troubleshooting Common Issues

+**Deployment Fails:**
+- Ensure sufficient NOS/SOL tokens in your wallet, you will need a minimum of 0.05 SOL, and a minimum amount of NOS to pay for the Nosana deployment.
+On the [NVIDIA-3090 Market](https://dashboard.nosana.com/markets/CA5pMpqkYFKtme7K31pNB1s62X2SdhEv1nN9RdxKCpuQ) it costs **$0.192/hour**.
+Make sure you have that amount in NOS.
+- Verify network connectivity.

+**API not responding:**
+- Check Service URL is correct (verify `<nosana-job-id>`).

+**CLI authentication issues:**
+- Confirm correct private key imported into Nosana Dashboard.

+If issues persist, contact Nosana support on [Discord](https://discord.gg/nosana).

 ## Setup and Preparation

 As mentioned in the prerequisites, you need to have the necessary software installed on your system.